-Copy the link that appears, go to Google Tag Manager and create a new tag.
+Copy the link that appears in src= ” “.
+Then go to Google Tag Manager and create a new tag.

-Here’s the different part 🔓 from the options that appear for tags; select Custom Image and paste in the URL you created with your LinkedIn event conversion.
+Here’s the different part! 🔓 From the options that appear for tags; select Custom Image and paste in the src URL you copied from your LinkedIn event conversion.

 Select your trigger or create one and publish your tag.